jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - step through examples before actual testing

 - Mentioned edge case where kicking all directional devices out of auto can be undesirable
+	- Fault on F - Tie 2 will not operate and will sit there still in auto
+	-